Corniel/roslyn-test-tools/README.md

 ```

 ## Setup a verification test
-A test can be setup up justing a test framework of choice.
+A test can be setup using a test framework of choice.
 The examples here
 use NUnit.

 ``` C#